starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 > Windows paths use back slashes `\` instead of forward slashes `/`

 > [!important]
 > EAC will not like symlinks of any directory along your install path.
+Verify your absolute path if using an immutable distro such as bazzite/ublue

 A video of these steps can be found [here](https://www.youtube.com/watch?v=GqyXKT5-kRA).
 1. In the RSI Launcher, navigate to `Settings -> Games -> Game Location`